 skills that go beyond the conventional descriptive analytics and focusing on the question “what will happen?” has to be top

 To understand the concept of predictive analytics the paper discuss the difference between descriptive and predictive

 analytics.
-The majority of business analytics at financial institutions is currently still focussed on the ‘rear view mirror’,
+The majority of business analytics at financial institutions is currently still focused on the ‘rear view mirror’,

 resulting in descriptive analytics.
 The questions more concerned with the future mainly remained unanswered from an